AndroidPillars/React-Native/README.md

 - When a component is rendered, all of its children get renendered to.
 - A state variable can be passed to a child component !
 At that time, the state variable is being used as props.

+# Layout Systems

+# Box Object Model

+- Properties like Border, Margin, Padding and the Width and Height of some element.
+We use this to affect the positioning of single element.
+- Content -> Padding -> Border -> Margin
+- Height  -> paddingTop -> borderTopWidth -> marginTop
+- For Parent -> alignItems, justifyContent and flexDirection
+- Short Cuts -> margin, marginVertical, marginHorizontal, padding, paddingVertical, paddingHorizontal and borderWidth

+# Flex Box

+- The Flex Box system is considered from how we layout some number of child elements that has own number of common parent.
+We use this to position mulitple elements with a common parent.
+- For Child  -> flex, alignSelf

+# Position

+- How to position a element inside of a child.
+One single child inside of a parent.
+We use this to override Box object model + Flex Box
+- Apply box object model Class -> Is position 'absolute'
+- No -> Apply all flex box rules, Considering siblings -> place element inside parent -> Apply top, left, right and bottom
+- Yes -> Apply some flex box rules, ignore all siblings -> Apply top, left, right and bottom